 Under the Amended Agreements with Grünenthal, we sell Zalviso at a predetermined transfer price that is currently less than the direct cost of manufacture at our contract manufacturers.
 In addition, we do not recover internal indirect costs as part of the transfer price.
 Furthermore, the Amended Agreements include declining maximum transfer prices over the term of the contract with Grünenthal.
 These transfer prices were agreed to assuming economies of scale that would occur with increasing production volumes (from the potential approval of Zalviso in the U.S. and an increase in demand in Europe) and corresponding decreases in manufacturing costs.
 We do not have long-term supply agreements with our contract manufacturers and prices are subject to periodic changes.
 To date, we have not received U.S. approval of Zalviso and sales by Grünenthal in Europe have not been substantial.
-If we do not receive timely approval of Zalviso in the U.S., or the volume of Grünenthal sales does not increase significantly, we are not likely to achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin on Zalviso product sales.
+We do not expect sales by Grünenthal in Europe to be substantial in the foreseeable future.
+If we do not receive timely approval of Zalviso in the U.S., are unable to successfully launch Zalviso in the U.S., or the volume of Grünenthal sales does not increase significantly, we are unlikely to achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin on Zalviso product sales.

-We have a limited operating history that may make it difficult to predict our future performance or evaluate our business and prospects.
+We have limited experience commercializing DSUVIA, which may make it difficult to predict our future performance or evaluate our business and prospects.

-Since inception, our operations have been primarily focused on developing our technology and undertaking pharmaceutical development and clinical trials for DSUVIA and Zalviso, understanding the market potential for DSUVIA and Zalviso and preparing for the commercialization of DSUVIA and the potential commercialization Zalviso in the United States.
-We have never ourselves directly commercialized a product.
-Consequently, any predictions that are made about our future success, or viability, or evaluation of our business and prospects, may not be accurate.
+Since inception, our operations have been primarily focused on developing our technology and undertaking pharmaceutical development and clinical trials for DSUVIA and Zalviso, understanding the market potential for DSUVIA and Zalviso and preparing for the commercialization of DSUVIA and the potential commercialization of Zalviso in the United States.
+We launched commercialization efforts for DSUVIA in February 2019.
+As a result of our limited commercialization experience, any predictions that are made about our future performance, or viability, or evaluation of our business and prospects, may not be accurate.